MavosAI/MvQuant/README.md

 For more detailed usage examples and documentation, please refer to the documentation.

 ## Contributing
 We welcome contributions from the community.
-If you would like to contribute to mvquant, please read our contributing guidelines for more information.
+If you would like to contribute to MvQuant, please read our contributing guidelines for more information.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.